vukbgit/simplex/README.md

 ## Introduction ##

 Simplex is a tool for developing PHP/HTML/CSS web applications.
-In short, it sets up an handy environment so you hopefully only have to code files specific the the project business logic: PHP (classes and some configuration file), HTML ([Twig](https://twig.symfony.com/doc/2.x/) templates) and CSS or [sass](https://sass-lang.com/)
+In short, it sets up a handy environment so you hopefully only have to code files specific to the project business logic: PHP (classes and some configuration file), HTML ([Twig](https://twig.symfony.com/doc/2.x/) templates) and CSS or [SCSS](https://sass-lang.com/).

 The goal of Simplex is to provide:

 * the structure for a PHP web application that is a compromise between:
-    * the most simplicity
+    * simplicity
-    * the latest standards and practices (as far as I can tell)
+    * the latest standards and practices (as far as I know)
 * a quick and easy way to get started developing code for the application

 To do so Simplex relies on:
-* [Composer](https://getcomposer.org) packages (by means of [Packagist](https://packagist.org/) packages):
+* [Composer](https://getComposer.org) packages (by means of [Packagist](https://packagist.org/) packages):
-    * Simplex itself is a composer package that:
+    * Simplex itself is a Composer package that:
         * takes care of installing the required libraries (for at least the minimum functionalities)
         * creates the basic starting structure for the application with some draft files almost ready to be used but that can be deleted, modified and integrated at need
-    * other selected composer packages are integrated to create the application core engine
+    * other selected Composer packages are integrated to create the application core engine
 * [Yarn](https://yarnpkg.com) for all the [NPM](https://npmjs.com) packages:
     * [bootstrap 4](https://getbootstrap.com)
     * [jquery](http://jquery.com/)